JNeuvonen/kaupax/README.md

 Both clients and realtors have their own front ends.

 The backend is written in Node, and the demo site that is online uses AWS RDS Postgresql DB.
-Both front-ends are written using Next and MUI.
+Both front-ends are written using Next/React and MUI.

 # Tech used